urbanopt/urbanopt.github.io/installation/linux.md

 ## Dependencies

 **_Linux installation has not been tested exhaustively.
-Please submit an issue if you run into installation errors_**
+Please submit a bug report via the Github issue page if you run into installation errors_**

 1. Install Ruby 2.2.4.
 We recommend using `rbenv` to manage and install [Ruby 2.2.4](https://github.com/rbenv/rbenv#installation)
  **Note**: URBANopt will update to Ruby 2.5 when OpenStudio 3.0 is released